meronmkifle/free-cv-builder/README.md

 - Clean, professional design, no formatting headaches
 - Basic job description keyword checker
 - Save multiple versions for different roles
-- Mobile responsive - can use it on your cell phone easily

 ---

 ## Preview